faisalfs10x/faisalfs10x.github.io/_posts/ctf_hackertest.net/2020-06-27-hackertest-writeup.md

 - After browsing to `site/images/included.gif` route us to a big white image.
 Do you see what I see??
 Once again, please look at the gif with ***4x optical zoom*** of your eyes hahaha..
 Damn..super ~~tiny credential~~ at the right bottom there… almost ignore the tiny black credential there.
--  *It’s like our life.
-We only focus things in front of our eyes.
-We don’t see the good sides of people at whole things instead of pointing to their mistakes at only one single place.*
+-  *It’s like our lives.
+We only focus on things in front of our eyes.
+We don’t see the good sides of people at whole things instead of pointing to their single mistake at only one single place*

 ![enter image description here](https://raw.githubusercontent.com/faisalfs10x/faisalfs10x.github.io/master/asset/hackertest/18.png)